storageos/deploy/k8s/examples/jenkins/README.md

 sleep 1000
 ```
 Save the project and select Schedule a build of your project.
 You can watch for
-the appearance of a build pod using `kubectl get pods -l jenkins=slave -w`.
+the appearance of a build pod using `kubectl get pods -l jenkins=agent -w`.
 Once the pod is created you should see the Build Executor status in the Jenkins
 UI display the pod.